Select a language

 Container runtime engine

-To run the containers, each worker has a container runtime engine.
+To run the containers, each compute node has a container runtime engine.
 Docker is one example, but Kubernetes supports other Open Container Initiative-compliant runtimes as well, such as rkt and CRI-O.

-Each worker node contains a kubelet, a tiny application that communicates with the master node.
+Each compute node contains a kubelet, a tiny application that communicates with the control plane.
 The kublet makes sure containers are running in a pod.
-When the master node needs something to happen in a worker node, the kubelet executes the action.
+When the control plane needs something to happen in a node, the kubelet executes the action.

 Beyond just managing the containers that run an application, Kubernetes can also manage the application data attached to a cluster.
 Kubernetes allows users to request storage resources without having to know the details of the underlying storage infrastructure.
 Persistent volumes are specific to a cluster, rather than a pod, and thus can outlive the life of a pod.